anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 # DNS privacy and outsourcing vs MUD controllers

 {{RFC7858}} and {{RFC8094}} provide for DNS over TLS and DTLS.
 {{I-D.ietf-dnsop-terminology-ter}} details the terms.
-But, even with traditional DNS over Port-53 (Do53), it is possible to oursource DNS queries to other places such as the QuadX systems ([I-D.dnsop-terminology-ter] section Y).
+But, even with traditional DNS over Port-53 (Do53), it is possible to oursource DNS  queries to other public services, such as those operated by Google, CloudFlare, Verisign, etc.

 There are significant privacy issues with having IoT devices sending their DNS queries to an outside entity.